 What I believe:

-- The Scriptures, both the Old and New Testaments comprising the established canon of 66 books, are verbally inspired by God and are the revelation of God to man, the infallible, authoritative rule of faith and conduct.
+- The Scriptures, both the Old and New Testaments comprising the established canon of 66 books, are verbally inspired by God and are the revelation of God to humanity.
+They are the infallible, authoritative rule of faith and conduct.
 [2 Timothy 3:15-17; 1 Thessalonians 2:13; 2 Peter 1:21]

-- The One True God has revealed Himself as the eternally self-existent “I AM,” the Creator of heaven and earth and the Redeemer of mankind.
-He has further revealed Himself as embodying the principles of relationship and association as Father, Son, and Holy Spirit (commonly known as the Trinity).
-[Deuteronomy 6:4; Isaiah 43:10,11; Matthew 28:19; Luke 3:22]
+- God has chosen to reveal Himself as the eternally self-existent “I AM,” the Creator of time and space, and the Redeemer of humanity.
+He has further revealed Himself as a relationship of three persons within one being, that is, the Father, Son, and Holy Spirit (commonly called the Trinity).
+[Exodus 3:14; Deuteronomy 6:4; Isaiah 43:10-11; Matthew 28:19; Luke 3:22; John 8:54-59]

-- Mankind was created good and upright; for God said, “Let us make man in our own image, after our likeness.”
-However, man by voluntary rebellion sinned against God and thereby incurred not only physical death but also spiritual death, which is separation from God.
-[Genesis 1:26,27; Genesis 2:17; Genesis 3:6; Romans 5:12-19]
+- Humanity was created good, upright and in perfect relationship with God; the only creation of God to bear His image, for God said, “Let us make man in our own image, after our likeness.”
+However, humanity voluntarily rebelled and sinned against God, thereby incurred not only physical death but also spiritual death, which separated humanity from God.
+[Genesis 1:26-27; Genesis 2:17; Genesis 3:6; Romans 5:12-19]

 - The two ordinances established by Jesus Christ: 1) The ordinance of water baptism is commanded by the Scriptures.
-All who repent and believe on Christ as Savior and Lord are to be baptized.
-Thus they declare to the world that they have died with Christ and that they also have been raised with Him to walk in newness of life.
-2) The Lord’s Supper, consisting of the elements –bread and the fruit of the vine– is the symbol expressing our sharing the divine nature of our Lord Jesus Christ, a memorial of his suffering and death, a prophecy of His second coming, and is enjoined on all believers “till He come!”
+All who repent and believe in Jesus Christ as Savior and Lord should be baptized.
+By doing so they declare to the world that they have died with Christ and have also been raised with Him to walk in newness of life.
+2) The Lord’s Supper, consisting of bread and the fruit of the vine, is a memorial of Jesus’ suffering and death, a prophecy of His second coming, and is encouraged for all believers to partake in until Jesus returns.
 [Matthew 28:19; Mark 16:16; Acts 10:47,48; Romans 6:4; 2 Peter 1:4; 1 Corinthians 11:26]

 - The promised infilling of the Holy Spirit in a believer’s life for the purpose of being God’s “witnesses…to the end of the earth.”
 Usually accompanied by spiritual gifts, ministries, and manifestations distributed by the Holy Spirit, this working equips believers with God’s dunamis (power) to be bold witnesses for Christ.
 This infilling should be sought after by every believer, as commanded by the Lord Jesus, and should become a continual working as the believer yields himself to the control of the Lord Jesus.
 [Luke 24:49; Acts 1:4; Acts 1:8; 1 Corinthians 12:1-31; Acts 8:12-17; Acts 10:44-46; Acts 11:14-16; Acts 15:7-9; Romans 6:13; Romans 8:13; Romans 12:6-8; Galatians 2:20; Ephesians 4:11-12; Philippians 2:12,13]

-- The resurrection of those who have fallen asleep in Christ and their translation together with those who are alive in Christ and remain unto the coming of the Lord.
+- The resurrection of those who have died believing in Christ as their Lord, along with those believers who are alive and remain unto the coming of the Lord.
 [1 Thessalonians 4:16,17; Romans 8:23; Titus 2:13; 1 Corinthians 15:51,52]

 - The second coming of Christ includes the rapture of the saints, which is our blessed hope, followed by the visible return of Christ with His saints to reign on earth for one thousand years.
 [Zechariah 14:5; Matthew 24:27; Matthew 24:30; Revelation 1:7; Revelation 19:11-14; Revelation 20:1-6]